 In order to address the problem of inferring causality between users as a basis for identifying coordination, we build on the theory of Convergent Cross Mapping (CCM) (Sugihara et al. 2012).
 CCM is a powerful technique that has been used to identify causality in applications such as ecology and climatology.
 However, utility of CCM for inferring coordinated behaviour among social media users has not been considered in the literature.
 In this article, we investigate methods of identifying coordination using convergent cross mapping, and evaluate the performance of our model on real data.
 Our research aims to address the following questions:

 - RQ1.
 How effective is inferring coordination using causal structures of users? - RQ2.
-Based on semantics, what methods can be implemented to optimize the performance of our model? - RQ3.
+Can our model be optimized further for enhanced performance in identifying coordinated attacks? - RQ3.
 What are the key limitations and challenges associated with inferring coordination using causal structures?